 Pin each end of the 1/2″ elastic to the bottom side seam edge of the shelf bra, on the wrong side of the fabric.

-You will be lining up right along the bottom edge of the shelf bra, and sewing right through the center of the elastic.
+You will be lining up right along the bottom edge of the shelf bra, and sewing right through the centre of the elastic.

 Turn the elastic and fabric edge in towards the wrong side of the fabric.